jd1618/jd1618.github.io/_pages/about.md

 # Education

-## BSc in Mathematical Sciences, The University of Nottingham, 2015-2018:
+## BSc in Mathematics, The University of Nottingham, 2015-2018:

 * _Completed with First Class Honours, with my final year dissertation awarded 79%_